For a printable pdf of this click here.

 People without symptoms can transmit the virus before getting sick or without getting sick at all.
 In a recent study of a nursing home, 67% of pre-symptomatic and asymptomatic patients tested positive for the coronavirus with large amounts of viral RNA.
 This fits with other research which estimates that 44% of new infections result from contact with a person who does not yet show symptoms of Covid-19.

-Keeping everyone home is critically important, even when they don’t feel sick.
+Keeping everyone home is critically important, even when they do not feel sick.
 Asymptomatic carriers can infect others for longer than fourteen days.
-The CDC director estimates that only 10% of infections in the United States have been identified.
+In keeping with many epidemiologists, the CDC director estimates that only 10% of infections in the United States have been identified.

 For each state in the US, you can track the number of new cases, the number of tests per 1,000 people, and the percentage of positive tests for the last two weeks: